open-source-labs/Chronos/examples/microservices/README.md

 - reverse_proxy

 Each microservice has its own server, which receives requests from both the client and from other microservices.
 Books, Customers, and Orders also have their own databases, which they can query to respond to those requests.
+## Additional Documentation

+For additional information on how Chronos works this example, please review the microservices section in the [Chronos NPM Package README](../../chronos_npm_package/README.md).

 ## To Set Up Database for Storing/Retrieving Metrics
 Create a single .env file in the *examples/microservices* folder with the following key/value pairs: